baryluk/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

     echo 'deb [arch=amd64] https://repo.radeon.com/rocm/apt/debian/ xenial main' | sudo tee /etc/apt/sources.list.d/rocm.list

-The gpg key may change; ensure it is updated when installing a new release.
+The GPG key may change; ensure it is updated when installing a new release.
 If the key signature verification fails while updating, re-add the key from the ROCm apt repository.

-The current rocm.gpg.key is not available in a standard key ring distribution, but has the following sha1sum hash:
+The current rocm.gpg.key has the following sha1sum hash:

 ::